akanik/nicar22-mapping-masters/mapbox-steps.md

 ![screenshot of successful tileset upload](./img/mapbox-tileset-upload.png)

-Now we're going to create a style.
+Now we're going to create a Style.

 Got to [Mapbox > Styles](https://studio.mapbox.com/) and click **New Style**.
 Choose a template and a variation that suite your fancy.
-I would recommend Monochrome Light because it will be easier to see our points and other layers.
+I would recommend Monochrome Light or Dark because it will be easier to see our points and other layers.
 Click **Customize**.

 Be sure to rename your Style so that it's specific to the project we're working on.
 Since our project is about ATL building permits, let's call it `ATL-building-permits`.